JJLongoria/aura-helper-sf/messages/ah.metadata.org.describe.md

 # flags.type.description

 Describe the specified metadata types.
 You can select a single metadata or a list separated by commas.
-This option does not take effect if you choose describe all.
+This option does not take effect if you choose describe all

 # flags.group.summary